-Step 3: Clean Out the mattress: No matter how much moisture you manage to wring out of your mattress mold would still take it upon itself to grow there hence, this step is an important one as it helps to tackle the mold problem.
+Clean Out the mattress: No matter how much moisture you manage to wring out of your mattress mold would still take it upon itself to grow there hence, this step is an important one as it helps to tackle the mold problem.
 The use of alcohol as a mold the deterrent is used here.
-Mix up a solution of one cup of alcohol, one cup of water (i.e. one-part alcohol, one-part water), wipe across the mattress with a clean cloth that has being dipped into the mixture and the best way to do that is to Wipe the entire surface of the bed, wringing out the cloth as you do this.
+Mix up a solution of one cup of alcohol, one cup of water (i.e. one-part alcohol, one part water), wipe across the mattress with a clean cloth that has been dipped into the mixture and the best way to do that is to Wipe the entire surface of the bed, wringing out the cloth as you do this.

-Step 4: Sundry: Sunlight is a natural disinfectant and the ultraviolet rays it emits helps it work that magic.
+Sundry: Sunlight is a natural disinfectant and the ultraviolet rays it emits help it work that magic.
 The best way to ensure and almost guarantee complete dryness is to place it under the sun.
 You might have done the best you can in getting the moisture out but to make sure the bed is sanitary and safe; you would need to sundry.
 To achieve this, stand the mattress on its side and support it or lean it against a wall so that it does not fall over and air can circulate around it.
-You can also use dehumidifiers or fans to complete the drying process if for one reason or another, cannot sundry.
+You can also use dehumidifiers or fans to complete the drying process if, for one reason or another, you cannot sundry.

 Test for mold: Once you have gone through this arduous processes of getting your mattress restored, you would need to check if the effort was for naught and if mold growth is underway.
 The sniff test can be done to ascertain if mold and mildew are already growing.
 It just requires you to put your nose close to the said mattress and smell to see if damp or not.
 Mold growth occurs in 3 stages:

 - Stage 1- Mold begins to appear inside the mattress as white fuzz.
 That is not really visible.